Ysgol Eirias: YouTube data protection breach

 In December 2010, a teacher at the school uploaded a video onto a school-owned account on the video-sharing website YouTube.
 The video was a screen recording of him demonstrating using the school's management system to record a behaviour incident, and included the name, home address, parents' contact details, photograph and confidential records of attendance and behaviour for a year 11 boy at the school.

 The video went unnoticed until 31 January 2011, when complaints were submitted by an anonymous individual simultaneously to the school's governors, Conwy County Borough Council education authority, General Teaching Council for Wales, Department for Education and the Information Commissioner's Office; the video was removed.
 Local television covered the story heavily and the boy's family received an apology and the investigation by the ICO resulted in a formal warning on the condition the school improved its data security arrangements.

+School report hacking incident

+A sixth form and 5th year pupil, Matthew Higgins & Michael Rowlands were accused of hacking into their school computer system in 2012 and Higgins, attempting to do it again two months later, had been found guilty.
+Higgins always denied securing unauthorised access to computer data at the school while Rowlands openly admitted it, despite never being charged.